lucified/lucify-component-builder/API.md

 ### General options

-- `entryPoint`: Absolute path to entry point for Javascript bundle.
-When this option is defined, the file at given path will be directly used as entry point for the main javascript bundle.
+- `entryPoint`: Absolute path to entry point for main Javascript bundle.
+This option is required.
 - `assetContext`: HTTP path for the entry point `ìndex.html`, including trailing slash, not including `baseUrl`.
 Defaults to `''`.
 - `flow`: Flow id of flow in which to send notifications
 - `maxAge`: The maxAge for HTTP cache headers for assets with rev urls